On-y-va/onyva_be/README.md

 | 400 | `BAD REQUEST` |
 | 404 | `NOT FOUND` |
 | 500 | `INTERNAL SERVER ERROR` |

+## Prerequisites
+Running this project requires Rails 5.2.8 and Ruby 2.7.4.

+## Installation

+1. Fork and clone this repository
+2. `cd` into the root directiory
+3. `bundle install`
+4. `rails db:{drop,create,migrate,seed}`
+5. Run the test suite with `bundle exec rspec`
+6. Start the local server by running `rails s'

+Pull down the [Front-end repo](https://github.com/On-y-va/onyva_fe).
+Set up instructions are in that repository's README.

 ## Database Schema